Reported

 For both Republicans and Independents however, the term “global warming” seemed to have more of an impact.
 The researchers found 45 percent of Republicans expressed willingness to reduce meat consumption when the term “global warming” was used and, for Independents, 73 percent were willing to eat less red meat to address “global warming.”
 That figure dropped for Independents to 68 percent for “climate change.”

 The bottom line: more people of all political persuasions are at least familiar with the term “climate change” and even willing to support policies that address it.
-Your political party seems to impact how urgently you see the issue, and also how likely you are to be willing to eat less meat.
-How familiar you are with certain words makes a difference, the researchers note, and that familiarity is malleable.
+But your political party seems to impact how urgently you see the issue, and also how likely you are to be willing to eat less meat.
+Just how familiar you are with certain words makes a difference as well, the researchers note, and that familiarity is malleable.
 For now, many Americans aren’t aware that eating less meat can help curb climate emissions, but with more information, that could change too.